 Parents sometimes think that making only one preference will ensure that a place is allocated at that school, but that is not the case and children are not automatically offered a place at their catchment area school.
-If there is no place available at your preferred school(s), an alternative offer will be made at the nearest school with places available.
+If there is no place available at your preferred school(s), an alternative offer will be made at the nearest school with places available after all on-time preferences have been considered.
 If all places at other schools close to your child's home address have been allocated, the alternative offer may be for a school which is a distance away.
 In the event of schools becoming oversubscribed through this process, places are allocated with reference to the school's admission oversubscription criteria.
 An alternative offer reduces the likelihood of any child being left without a school place and does not affect your right to appeal for a place at any school where you have been refused.